 Not always.
 Cases where you are not injured or your injuries are very minor, can often be handled on their own.
 If the insurance company does not want to pay a fair amount for a settlement, these smaller cases can be handled through the Small Claims Court.

-While you might not need a lawyer for your case, you should always contact one immediately after an accident.
-You don’t have to hire an auto accident lawyer right away, but it doesn’t hurt, and may help immensely to talk to one as soon as possible.
+While you might not need a lawyer for your case, you should always contact one immediately after an accident for a free consultation.
+You don’t have to hire an auto accident lawyer right away, but it doesn’t hurt and in fact me be very helpful to talk to one as soon as possible.
 Some advice is needed right away.
 Maybe the insurance companies (yours and the other driver’s) and are pressuring you to give a recorded statement and settle quickly.
 Or perhaps the statute of limitations is approaching and you need to start litigation right away.

 A 30 minute conversation and case review with an attorney will lead you in the right direction, even if you aren’t planning to hire anyone real soon.
 I don’t charge for an initial conversation and case review.
 After a quick screening on the phone, a more in-depth conversation and review occurs in person or on the phone.
 This is all free of charge, if I agree to meet with you after the initial screening.
 To hire me, or most all other injury attorneys, you only have to sign a contract.

 The contract itself can be revoked at anytime by you.
 But I work on a contingency basis.
 That’s just fancy lawyer talk for saying, I don’t get paid my fee until you win your case.
 If you do win, then my fee is a percentage of the total settlement/award.
 If you don’t win, or you decide not to pursue the case, you do not owe me any unpaid fees (although you may be responsible for costs which haven’t been reimbursed).